 - 12 to 16 pounds (5.4 – 7.2kg) 4 to 5 hours

 - 16 to 20 pounds (7.2 – 9kg) 5 to 5-1/2 hours

 - 20 to 24 pounds (9 – 10.8kg) 5-1/2 to 6 hours

 If your turkey comes with an instruction, use that.

 Gravy and sauces

 Gravy is a must.
 It’s more important than the roast.
 Don’t even think about Bisto.

-As important as, if not more than the roast.
+As important, if not more than, as the roast.
 It is perfectly all right to pre-cook veg, just make sure it’s only light blanching.
 Roast potatoes can’t be prepped in advance – sorry.
 Parboiled potatoes from the fridge will take about ten years to roast properly.
-Have them sitting parboiled on the worktop at room temperature; blast the roasting tray with oil in the oven until smoking and get them in an hour before serving time.
-And do puddings only if you know you’ll get free oven capacity – otherwise it’s going to be a disaster and better give them a miss.